AaronNHorvitz/AutoTrader/README.md

-# Alpaca Ticker Downloader
+# STAT 656 Autotrader

-Welcome to the STAT 656 Autotrader.
-This project helps you fetch a list of all stock and ETF tickers (~11,000+) currently tracked by Alpaca and store them in a SQLite database and then execute the autotrader.
+Welcome to the STAT 656 Autotrader!
+This project helps you fetch a list of all stock and ETF tickers (~11,000+) currently tracked by Alpaca, store them in a SQLite database, and then execute an autotrader.

 ## Prerequisites